touchlab/xcode-kotlin/README.md

 - Homebrew installation
 - Easier management of multiple Xcode installations
-- Automatic "repair".
+- Automatic "sync".
 When Xcode updates, we need to update the plugin config.
-This previously required updating the `xcode-kotlin` project GIthub repo, pulling, and reinstalling.
+This previously required updating the `xcode-kotlin` project GitHub repo, pulling, and reinstalling.
 The CLI can do this locally.
 - Better diagnostic info and support for install issues.

 ### Xcode Plugin